Aranis324/osticket-prereqs/README.md

 <p>
 And with all that, were finally done! osTicket should now be installed with no issues and you can continue with logging in.
 Use this URL to enter osTicket once everything is set up http://localhost/osTicket/

-A little post installation cleanup you can do is delete C:\inetpub\wwwroot\osTicket\setup, and set permissions for ost.config to Read Only
+A little post installation cleanup you can do is delete the setup foldr of C:\inetpub\wwwroot\osTicket\setup, and set permissions for ost.config to where only the boxes "Read" and "Read and Execute" are checked on
 <br />